nmslib/nmslib/data/README.md

+To download SISAP'13 and NIPS'13 data sets use the script:
+./get_data_nips2013.sh

 To download/generate all data:

 ./get_all_data.sh

-You can download datasets separately using scripts:
+You can download sub sets separately using scripts:

 download_wikipedia_lsi128.sh (~3GB)
 download_wikipedia_sparse.sh (~5GB)